 Amazon Vendor Express just like its Seller Central counterpart enables access to millions of potential customers.
-But in order to fully capitalize on Amazon’s potential as a vendor, you need to negotiate the tricky Amazon Vendor agreements.
-The arrangement between you and Amazon needs to be such that it is a win-win situation for the both of you.
+But to fully capitalize on Amazon’s potential as a vendor, you need to negotiate the tricky Amazon Vendor agreements.
+The arrangement between you and Amazon needs to be such that it is a win-win situation for both of you.
 Whether you are already a vendor on Amazon or are planning to become one, you may want to read on for tips and information on how to get an Amazon Vendor Agreement that suits you the best.

 When it comes to selling your products on Amazon, one of the most popular ways to go about it is by joining the Amazon Seller Central.
 By becoming a seller on Amazon, you are essentially using the Amazon platform to sell your goods and in return, you pay a commission and/or a fee to the e-commerce giant.

-Becoming an Amazon Vendor is quite different than becoming an Amazon Seller.
+Becoming an Amazon Vendor is quite different from becoming an Amazon Seller.
 When you become a vendor for Amazon, you sell your products on a wholesale basis to Amazon, and in turn, it sells your products through its platform as its own.
-This is similar to how millions of businesses across the world work – they buy items on wholesale and then sell them in markets as their own.
+This is similar to how millions of businesses across the world work – they buy items wholesale and then sell them in markets as their own.

-It goes without saying that when you sell your products to Amazon as a wholesaler, you lose the ownership of your products.
+It goes without saying that when you sell your products to Amazon as a wholesaler, you lose ownership of your products.
 Or in other words, Amazon becomes the legal owner of any product it orders from you.
 This means that Amazon can do whatever it pleases with the inventory you sold to them – they can modify, reproduce, create your products, among other things.
 Furthermore, you grant Amazon a non-exclusive, royalty-free right to use your products.

-All of the aforementioned conditions are enforced, including the prices, are enforced through the Amazon Vendor Agreement.
+All the aforementioned conditions are enforced, including the prices, are enforced through the Amazon Vendor Agreement.
 It is for this reason that you need to negotiate this arrangement carefully so that you do not get the short end of the stick.

-First and foremost, in order to become a vendor for Amazon, you need to be personally invited by Amazon.
+First and foremost, to become a vendor for Amazon, you need to be personally invited by Amazon.
 One of the ways to join the Vendor Central program is by requesting an Amazon buyer to send you the invitation.
 Amazon Buyers are nothing but the representatives/managers who buy products from your company and sell it on Amazon.
 You can think of them as the intermediary party between you and Amazon.
 It is only after you receive an invitation to become an Amazon vendor that you can begin to think about negotiating the agreement.

 You need to ensure that you have a warehouse where Amazon can easily pick up the products.
-These products need to be barcoded as per the norms stated by Amazon.
+These products need to be barcode as per the norms stated by Amazon.
 It is also worth mentioning that these terms are non-negotiable.

 Make sure that your products are high-quality and in demand.
 You should attempt to complement your inventory with profitability reports and predictions.
 The idea here is to make the Amazon representative realize the potential your account holds for Amazon.
 If you succeed at leveraging this position, then the chances of you getting a better deal will improve significantly.

 Before you head into the meeting with the Amazon representative, you need to know exactly what you are going to negotiate.
 Walking in unprepared can significantly damage your chances of getting a deal that will be beneficial to you in the long run.
-Some of the factors to negotiate are accruals, Amazon listings optimization, streamlining the operations, wholesale prices, logistics, troubleshooting and most importantly, trading terms and seller fees.
-Having a clear idea of these parameters will not only help you negotiate the agreement better, but it will also help you realize how much wiggle room you have.
+Some factors to negotiate are accruals, Amazon listings optimization, streamlining the operations, wholesale prices, logistics, troubleshooting, and most importantly, trading terms and seller fees.
+Having a clear idea of these parameters will not only help you negotiate the agreement better, but will also help you realize how much wiggle room you have.

 A wise man once said that negotiation is all about knowing what you want, going after it, and respecting the other person in the process.
 Amazon is in this business just as much as you are (perhaps, even more) and instead of wasting their time, it is imperative that you clearly and concisely communicate your proposed terms.
 You need to consider their perspective as well and whatever counter-proposals you do make, they need to be well-thought.

 When you become an Amazon Vendor, your products and business benefit from the expertise, reputation, market share, analytics, and reach of Amazon.
 You may have a wholesale business but are not yet ready to launch it globally.
-However, with Amazon Vendor Express, your products are now accessible by a worldwide market, all of which is managed by Amazon.
+However, with Amazon Vendor Express, your products are now accessible by a worldwide market, all of which are managed by Amazon.

 As you know, Amazon has millions of customers across the world spread across multiple countries.
 Their infrastructure is already in place and with logistical operations taken care of, all that is left for you to do is sell your goods to Amazon and watch them do their magic.
-In addition to this, your vendor agreement will also get you access to precious analytical reports which will help you monitor the behavior your customers better.
+In addition to this, your vendor agreement will also get you access to precious analytical reports which will help you monitor the behavior of your customers better.
 This data, in conjunction with other marketing services offered by Amazon, will help you improve your sales further.
-Last, but not the least, your products are listed with Amazon Prime badge, thus automatically elevating your profile.
+Last, but not least, your products are listed with an Amazon Prime badge, thus automatically elevating your profile.

 Good luck Seller!